hyphacoop/hypha.coop/_posts/2022-06-29-p2p-primer-part-3.md

 SSB has transport level encryption via the [Secret Handshake](http://scuttlebot.io/more/protocols/shs.pdf) protocol; this means that it protects against MITM attacks and keeps the connection between two peers encrypted.
 It has a similar approach to Hypercore where feeds are replicated only if both sides can prove that they already know what they are.
 This can be extended with additional verification of both peers so they also know where they sit in relation to their respective social graphs before deciding whether to replicate data.

-Although there is the risk of random [Pubs](https://medium.com/@miguelmota/getting-started-with-secure-scuttlebut-e6b7d4c5ecfd)in your SSB social graph getting access to your IP address, it's generally better protected than the DHT-based approaches.
+Although there is the risk of random [Pubs](https://medium.com/@miguelmota/getting-started-with-secure-scuttlebut-e6b7d4c5ecfd) in your SSB social graph getting access to your IP address, it's generally better protected than the DHT-based approaches.
 In particular, apps like Manyverse let users explicitly opt-into replicating with Pubs.
 As well, the lack of content-based peer discovery means that the content you're loading will not be discoverable unless a person is within your social graph.
 For additional privacy, members of the community have created plugins for SSB that enable [TOR](https://handbook.scuttlebutt.nz/faq/misc/tor); this  associates a hidden service address with your account so that other TOR SSB users can connect to you directly.

 Another peer discovery mechanism has been standardized recently which takes a middle ground between DHTs, Pubs, and Trackers, called [Rooms](https://www.manyver.se/blog/announcing-ssb-rooms/) which acts similarly to a tracker where users need to be explicitly invited in order to participate in gossiping with each other while they are both online and connected to the room.